NCBI-Hackathons/seqacademy/rnaseq.md

 DESeq (Differential Expression Sequencing) is used to estimate variance-mean dependence in count data from high-throughput sequencing assays and test for differential expression based on a model using the negative binomial distribution.

+It should take about 5-10 minutes.
 Run it using the following:

-R scripts/rnaseq/deseq.R
+`Rscript scripts/rnaseq/deseq.R`

 ## 2C.
 Visualization

 The following script performs principal component analysis and creates volcano plots and bar graphs of RNA-Seq expression.

-R scripts/rnaseq/visualize.R
+`Rscript scripts/rnaseq/visualize.R`

 ## 2D.
 MultiQC